 However, other research suggests that this is not always the case!
 A study from 2007 investigated three things in 137 couples: relationship onset (love at firs sight vs. gradually becoming involved), personality (same 5 measure as above), and relationship quality.[iii]

-These findings prompted the researchers to ask the question, if personality trait similarity generally encourages happier relationship, why don’t we find similarity to be related to relationship quality?
+These findings prompted the researchers to ask the question if personality trait similarity generally encourages a happier relationship, why don’t we find similarity to be related to relationship quality?

 In comparison, ‘friends-first relationships’ were characterized by relatively high levels of intimacy and commitment.